dustinpfister/blog_posts/_posts/js-javascript-date-get-num-of-days-between-two-dates.md

 layout: post
 categories: js
 id: 600
-updated: 2020-06-21 09:52:18
+updated: 2020-06-25 11:36:29
-version: 1.9
+version: 1.10
 ---

 This will be a quick post on [getting the number of days](https://www.geeksforgeeks.org/how-to-calculate-the-number-of-days-between-two-dates-in-javascript/) between two [javaScript dates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).

-Like most things like this it is important to look at more than one solution, so I will be taking a look at two to say then least.
-In addition I will break off into some additional examples and related topics that have to do with working with dates in javaScript so things post is not to thin.
+Like most things like this it is important to look at more than one solution, so I will be taking a look at two solutions for this sort of thing.
+One example is very simple, and another is a little more complex.
+Some times it is called for to use a more complex example for things, but so far it would seem that the simple solution for this does in fact work okay.

 <!-- more -->